KDE/documentation-develop-kde-org/content/docs/getting-started/rust/rust-mixed/index.md

 ### CMakeLists.txt

-The CMake code will need major modifications to use CxxQt instead of our previous custom Cargo wrapper.
+The CMake code will need major modifications to use CxxQt instead of our previous Corrosion call.

 First, since the entrypoint for the application is C++, we need to find the C++ Qt libraries and link them so `main.cpp` compiles:

-{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" lines=21 emphasize="13-21" >}}
+{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" lines=25 emphasize="13-21" >}}

-We will no longer need the original Cargo wrapper code, so we can safely remove it:
+We will no longer need the original Corrosion call, so we can safely remove it:

-{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" start=52 lines=12 highlight="cmake" >}}
+{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" start=22 lines=4 highlight="cmake" >}}

 We need to add CxxQt to the project.
 We can use CMake's built-in [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) functionality to download it from the repository and make it available at configure time:

-{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=23 lines=11 >}}
+{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=26 lines=11 >}}

 And then we import the Rust crate into the project using the manifest path (`Cargo.toml`) and the package name `simplemdviewer_rs`.
 It **must** link to the same Qt6 libraries specified earlier, otherwise this will result in an ABI incompatibility.

-{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=35 lines=12 >}}
+{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=38 lines=12 >}}

 After having imported the library crate, we can import the QML module exposed in the Rust code.
 Its first argument will be the name of the new linking target; URI **must** match the URI in `build.rs`; and SOURCE_CRATE **must** match the package name in `Cargo.toml`.

-{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=47 lines=4 >}}
+{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=50 lines=4 >}}

 We now have a CMake library target that points to Rust code called `simplemdviewer_rs_qml_module`.
 The name can be anything, like `simplemdviewer_rs_plugin` for example.

 We can now create the C++ entrypoint executable target, and then link to the newly created QML module target (as well as the necessary Qt6 libraries for C++):

-{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=64 lines=10 >}}
+{{< readfile file="/content/docs/getting-started/rust/rust-mixed/simplemdviewer/CMakeLists.txt" highlight="cmake" start=68 lines=10 >}}

 ## Final test run